 A. The alcohol content in red Wine is different for each type.
 However, on average, the alcohol content in red Wine falls between 12.5% and 14.5%.

 A. Red Wine is considered suitable for skin health, and it helps with blemishes, large pores, breakouts and acne, fine lines, and wrinkles.
 It also helps in slowing down the skin’s ageing process and gives glowing skin.

 A. It is OK to drink red wine every night if consumed in moderate amounts.
 However, drinking more than ten ounces of red wine is not advisable as it can cause potential health problems.

-A. Some studies have shown that drinking two glasses of wine with your dinner effectively helps weight loss.
+A. Some studies have shown that drinking a glass of wine with your dinner effectively helps weight loss.
 However, it is best to have red wine 3-4 hours before your sleep time or with your dinner.
 It may help induce sleep and is excellent for healthy skin.

-A. Red Wine is richer in proteins, vitamins, iron, calcium, potassium, magnesium, and zinc, vital nutrients for the body.
+A. Red Wine is rich in vitamins, iron, calcium, potassium, magnesium, and zinc, vital nutrients for the body.
 So if you’re looking for a drink with fewer calories, choose Wine over whiskey.

 A. Alcohol content percentage in red Wine usually ranges between 11 per cent to 18 per cent.
 ABV is the global standard of measurement in this regard.
 It is about 11.6% in unfortified wines, while 18% in fortified wines.

 A. Red Wine is great for dull and damaged hair.
 It helps in thick and luscious dandruff-free hair.
 It also fights hair fall.

 A. Drinking a glass of red wine at dinner time helps weight loss.
 However, excessive drinking might lead to weight gain.